deividAlfa/stm32_soldering_iron_controller/README.md

 This will trigger the code generation.
 Close saving changes and the code will be generated.

-Add the new folder to the include search path!
+Add the new folders to the include search path!
 Right click on project -> Properties -> C/C++ Build -> Settings ->  Tool Settings -> MCU GCC Compiler -> Include paths

 On the upper menu, Configuration, Select [All configurations]